Hans Egede: Greenland

 By the end of the first winter, many of the colonists had been stricken with scurvy and most returned home as soon as they could.
 Egede and his family remained with a few others and in 1722 welcomed two supply ships the king had funded with the imposition of a new tax.
-His (now ship-borne) explorations found no Norse survivors along the western shore and future work was misled by the two mistaken beliefs – both prevalent at the time – that the Eastern Settlement would be located on Greenland's east coast (it was later established it had been among the fjords of the island's extreme southwest) and that a strait existed nearby communicating with the western half of the island.
+His explorations, now carried out by ship, found no Norse survivors along Greenland's western shore.
+Like many Europeans of his time, however, Egede was guided by two mistaken assumptions.
+One was that the lost Eastern Settlement lay on Greenland's east coast, though it was later shown to have been located among the fjords of the island's far southwest.
+The other was the belief that a strait connected the eastern and western sides of the island.
 In fact, his 1723 expedition found the churches and ruins of the Eastern Settlement, but he considered them to be those of the Western.
 At the end of the year, he turned north and helped establish a whaling station on Nipisat Island.
 In 1724 he baptized his first child converts, two of whom would travel to Denmark and there inspire Count Zinzendorf to begin the Moravian missions.

-Illustration of Greenland Inuit seal hunters in the book "A Description of Greenland" by Hans Egede, published in 1745.
+Illustration of Greenland Inuit seal hunters in the book "A Description of Greenland" by Egede, published in 1745.